 Peron opened a small medical marijuana club in an upstairs loft near San Francisco’s predominantly gay Castro district in 1992.
 The club became extremely popular, so Peron moved it to a five-story high-rise building near San Francisco’s financial district.
 The “Cannabis Cultivators’ Club,” became an effective social service agency, serving nearly 10,000 patients and housing “Californians For Compassionate Use,” Peron’s political organization which successfully convinced California voters to legalize medical marijuana by voting in favor of the landmark Proposition 215.

-“The club took on a life of its own,” Peron explained in a later interview.
-“When we first started, it was mostly for AIDS patients.
+“The club took on a life of its own,” Peron explained to Stuff Stoners Like in a later interview.
+“When we first started the club, it was mostly for AIDS patients.
 Then, we started seeing different ailments and found that pot helped those people too.
 We’ve provided a refuge for sick people, a place of empowerment, education and healing.
 It’s friendly and clean.
 We proved that marijuana is good medicine, and that people who use marijuana are good people.”

 Leave a Reply